 Mongolia has borders with Russia and China, not with Kazakhstan.
 It’s a big country with many border crossings, but not all of them are open to international travelers.
-For an exact location of all border crossings in Mongolia as well as all others on the Silk Road, see the border crossing map on the overview page.
-If you are heading to/coming from Kazakhstan by bus or train, see Kazakhstan – Mongolia by public transport.
+For an exact location of these and all other border crossings on the Silk Road, see the border crossing map.

 Mongolia – Russia border crossings

 ATTENTION!
 Russia, like Uzbekistan and Turkmenistan, is very strict when it comes to codeine!
 Make sure you are not carrying medication which contains codeine!
 It is illegal in Russia.

 Tsagaannuur – Tashanta

 Crossing between Barnaul and the Mongolian Altai mountains at the Durbet-Daba Pass (49.605155N, 89.465113E – be aware of the 26 kilometers of no man’s land between the Mongolian and Russian border posts).
 Hours of operation are Mon-Sat, 9-18.

 Without your own transport, you can proceed as follows: from Barnaul, take a bus to Gorno Altaysk.
 From there, a minibus goes to Kosh Agach (about $30), from where you need to get a taxi to Tashanta and here bargain with Mongolian drivers (usually on a Russian UAZ 4WD) waiting to cross the border to get you to Olgii (about $15-20).